harryjubb/TIL/TIL.md

 }
 ```

-The [default behaviour](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#max_retries) can cause very long hangs where API(s) are not accessible:
+The [behaviour](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#max_retries) of retrying with `max_retries` can cause very long hangs where API(s) are not accessible:

 > The delay between the subsequent API calls increases exponentially.
 If omitted, the default value is 25.